grdw/grdw/_posts/2021-11-06-project-euler-32-pandigital-products.md

 1234567 * 8 = 9 F
 ```

-There are 28 variations per permutation, times 9!
+This means there are 28 variations per permutation multiplied by 9!
 (362880) which equals to 10.160.640 possibilities.
-Not only is that a lot, what's also unfortunate is that quite a lot of these 10.160.640 products are false statements.
+Not only is that a lot, what is also unfortunate is that quite a lot of these 10.160.640 products are false statements.
 Just checking the 28 I mentioned above, not one of them is correct.

 **Idea 2: More brute forcing!**
-Another idea I have is to start from the highest number you can make, which is: 987.654.321 and determine the divisors of said number.
+Another brute forcing idea is to start from the highest number you can make, which is: 987.654.321 and determine the divisors of said number.
 You'll lower by 1 each time and check if any of the unique divisor pairs and the sum are pandigital 1 till 9.
-Now, we can already do something a bit smarter here and start from 98.765.432 purely because 987.654.321 will never become pandigital in it's product because all the numbers 1 till 9 are already taken.
-Let's see how far this will get me.
-So first I'll steal the common divisors method from ["Amicable numbers"](/2021/10/29/project-euler-21-amicable-numbers.html) and tweak it slightly:
+Now, we can already do something a bit smarter here and start from 98.765.432 purely because 987.654.321 will never become pandigital in its product, because all the numbers 1 till 9 are already taken.
+First up I'll steal the common divisors method from ["Amicable numbers"](/2021/10/29/project-euler-21-amicable-numbers.html) and tweak it slightly:

 ```rust
 fn divisors(i: u64) -> Vec<u64> {